 August 24’s (Thursday) morning began with an explosion at a flooded-out chemical plant in Texas, Crosby.

-As Arkema Inc. told, the company was notified about two explosions at 2 a.m. by the Harris County Emergency Operations Center.
-The company was also informed by the black smoke which was coming from its Crosby plant and was flooded by floodwater.
+Arkema Inc. was notified about two explosions at 2 a.m. by the Harris County Emergency Operations Center.
+The company also learned of black smoke which was coming from its Crosby plant.

-Those areas located in the eastern part of Houston are in very bad Conditions
+Those areas located in the eastern part of Houston are in very bad condition